 - Students requesting additional materials, anything not a textbook per the CSUSB Bookstore Listing, in an alternative format, must submit the Alternate Media and Additional Materials Request form for those materials.
 In addition, students must submit legible copies of the materials to Alternate Media via email at firstname.lastname@example.org.
 If digital copies are not available to submit via email, students will arrange to meet with a member of the production team to hand off the hard copy materials.

 Alternate Media Production

-The alternate media production team has created an Information & Resource page to help keep our students abreast of new and innovative ways technology can be utilized to provide equal access to their course materials.
-Please click on the Information & Resources page for the latest updates in accessible technology.
+The Alternative Media Production Team has created an Information and Resources page to help keep our students abreast of new and innovative ways technology can be utilized to provide equal access to their course materials.